rustedivan/tapmap/dotplan.md

 With triple-buffering, it will be fairly OK to recreate the entire per-instance buffer when the border set changes - that's fine.
 Currently, I'm creating a new primitive per region border on a backthread - recreating one primitive with a larger per-instance uniform buffer built on the CPU is probably fast enough, and I can definitely build a method that just updates the per-instance uniform buffer and keeps the rest of the data intact.
 Ah-hah - actually, there's no requirement for all uniform buffers in the triple-buffer ring to be of the same size.
 I can make the instance count a part of the uniform buffer, or just triple-buffer the count as well.
 This will be super nice.

+Hm, two challenges.
+- Culling against the viewbox will require that I rebuild the huge uniform block every time the viewbox changes.
+I guess that's OK, I already have something similar setup on a backthread for streaming border geometry.
+Also, I could establish a high-water mark, allocate up-front and not recreate the buffer unnecessarily.
+Just one memcpy.
+- LOD:ing comes with the same issue - lots of requirements to recreate the entire uniform buffer just because one region changes.
+I ran a high-water mark test just north of 200k vertices (which comes out to N+1 line segments.)
+Peak memory usage when zooming into a fully opened Croatia - super dense provinces! - is just under 1.3MB.
+Up-fronting 3 x 2MB buffers is nothing, especially considering I no longer have to keep the triangle strips for all the border rings around.
+Should be a memory win too, no doubt.
+No-brainer.
+(This is on git commit d3b860 for later reference)

+Oh, actually I'm going to need double that - I can't both do the half-segment-stride trick _and_ have multiple outlines in the same drawcall - there will be lines going between each ring if so (linestrip vs lines.)
+But even at 12MB peak memory for the borders, it's totally doable.
+So, the per-instance uniform will contain both endpoints (A->B).

 # Rendering brief, step 2